 Unless the court orders otherwise, the custody of an illegitimate child is solely in the natural mother unless the mother has relinquished her rights to the child.
 If paternity has been acknowledged or adjudicated, the father may petition the court for rights of visitation or custody in a proceeding before the court apart from an action to establish paternity.

-How is paternity established in South Carolina?
+How Do You Prove Paternity in South Carolina?

 If you have been brought into an action for paternity as the purported father, you have three options: 1) contest paternity; 2) acknowledge/admit paternity; or 3) do nothing.
-If you admit paternity, you waive your ability to contest paternity.
+If you admit paternity, you essentially waive your ability to contest paternity.
 If you do nothing, the court will likely hold you in default and determine you to be the father.
 If you contest paternity, the court will order a genetic test to determine the paternity of the child.
 You may be responsible for the cost of the testing if you are determined to be the child’s father.
 Paternity may be established by a positive genetic test, the father’s refusal to submit to the genetic test, a birth certificate signed by the purported father, or an expert’s opinion concerning the time of conception.
 The court may even elect to examine the child for physical characteristics and similarities between the child and the purported father.

 An opportunity to contest or determine paternity also may arise if a father is served with an administrative notice of financial responsibility pursuant to South Carolina Code Section 63-17-730.
 If served with a notice of financial responsibility, the purported father may attend the negotiation, may request a hearing, or may object in writing within thirty days of service of the notice and the court will hold a hearing regarding the issues presented.
 If the purported father does none of these things, he may be held in default regarding all issues presented in the notice.
 The agency that filed the action may also establish paternity through the notice of financial responsibility by including notice of the same.
 Again, if the purported father does not appear or contest any of the issues regarding paternity, he may be held in default and the court may presume his paternity of the child or children at issue.